Bogomolov multipliers for some $p$-groups of nilpotency class 2: Introduction

 \begin{thm} \cite[Theorem 1.5]{Ka1}{\rm )} Let $G$ be a metacyclic $p$-group with exponent $p^e$, and let $K$ be any field such that {\rm (i)} char $K = p$, or {\rm (ii)} char $K \ne p$ and $K$ contains a primitive $p^e$-th root of unity.
 Then $K(G)$ is rational over $K$. \end{thm}

 \begin{thm} \cite[Theorem 1.8]{Mi1}{\rm )} Let $G$ be a group of order $p^n$ for $n\geq 2$ with an abelian subgroup $H$ of order $p^{n-1}$, and let $G$ be of exponent $p^e$.
 Choose any $\alpha\in G$ such that $\alpha$ generates $G/H$, i.e., $\alpha\notin H,\alpha^p\in H$.
-Denote $H(p)=\{h\in H: h^p=1,h\notin H^p\}$, and assume that $[H(p),\alpha]\subset H(p)$.
+Denote $H(p)=\{h\in H: h^p=1,h\notin H^p\}\cup\{1\}$, and assume that $[H(p),\alpha]\subset H(p)$.
 Denote by $G_{(i)}=[G,G_{(i-1)}]$ the lower central series for $i\geq 1$ and $G_{(0)}=G$.
 Let the $p$-th lower central subgroup $G_{(p)}$ be trivial.
 Assume that {\rm (i)} char $K = p>0$, or {\rm (ii)} char $K \ne p$ and $K$ contains a primitive $p^e$-th root of unity.
 Then $K(G)$ is rational over $K$. \end{thm}

-\begin{thm} \cite[Theorem 1.9]{Mi1}{\rm )} Let $G$ be a group of order $p^n$ for $n\leq 6$ with an abelian normal subgroup $H$, such that $G/H$ is cyclic.
-Let $G$ be of exponent $p^e$.
-Assume that {\rm (i)} char $K = p>0$, or {\rm (ii)} char $K \ne p$ and $K$ contains a primitive $p^e$-th root of unity.
-Then $K(G)$ is rational over $K$. \end{thm}

-In the preptint \cite{Mi2} we investigated Noether's problem for most of the $3$-generator $p$-groups with the ABC property.
 In Section \ref{5} of the present article we will give a positive answer to Noether's problem for all $2$-generator $p$-groups of nilpotency class $2$ (with the usual requirement for the roots of unity).
-It seems that almost all known results for Noether's problem regarding $p$-groups actually hold only for $p$-groups with the ABC property and their direct products.
-In Section \ref{5} we will also give a positive answer to Noether's problem for two $4$-generator $p$-groups of nilpotency class $2$ that do not posses the ABC property and that are not direct products of smaller groups.
+It seems that almost all known results for Noether's problem regarding $p$-groups actually hold only for $p$-groups with the AEC property and their direct products.
+In Section \ref{5} we will also give a positive answer to Noether's problem for one series of $4$-generator $p$-groups of nilpotency class $2$ that do not posses the AEC property and that are not direct or central products of smaller groups.